-After sending and accepting the request, the meeting itself will appear in a personalized networking schedule that will be available to attendees through an app or the event website.
+After sending and accepting the request, the meeting itself will appear in a personalized networking schedule that will be available to attendees through an app or the virtual event platform.

 Ideally, a visitor will book a few half-hour meetings one after another.

 On the opposite side, the exhibitors will have the same schedule and be able to fine-tune their pitches based on each visitor profile.

 As you can understand, it’s a win-win situation.
 The attendees will know exactly whom they’ll meet at the fair, and the exhibitors will have the certainty of actually meeting some interesting prospects.

 This system is also a great way to ensure the matchmaking between the offer and demand.
 Sometimes, exhibitors are approached by people who are actually looking for something else.
 These incidents can be eliminated by evaluating the compatibility between the business categories.

 Many visitors may feel shy or reluctant to approach booths.
 Exhibitors get fewer prospects than expected and end up with a negative attendance ROI.

 To keep this from happening, an intelligent networking system is needed.

 Thanks to its precision and friendliness, the B2B matchmaking technology can guarantee a positive networking experience for everyone.